michaelrutherford/solus-installer/README.md

 ```

 ## License
-solus-installer is licensed under GPLv2, see LICENSE
+solus-installer is licensed under version 2 of the GPL, see LICENSE